abinit/abinit_issues/README.md

   ```

 * Create a new directory named `issue_id` where `id` is the identifier associated
-  to the the issue you've just created on github
+  to the the issue you've just created on github.

 * Please provide whole/complete files neeeded to reproduce the error.
 More specifically:

     * Abinit input files and files file
     * Pseudopotential files
     * The configuration options and the `config.log` file produced by `configure` (if available)
       or, alternatively, a file with the output of `abinit -b`
-    * Abinit output and log files
+    * Abinit output and log files (optional)
     * Please **do not** add binary files to the repo, we only need the files needed to run
       the code